petar/GoHTTP/README.md

 * A system of "extensions" which allows modular pre- and post-processing of HTTP header objects like cookies
 * A sub-server module for serving static files with basic in-memory file caching

-## Installation

-GoHTTP entails multiple packages.
-With a working installation of Go, they can be installed like so

-	goinstall github.com/petar/GoHTTP/http
-	goinstall github.com/petar/GoHTTP/cache
-	goinstall github.com/petar/GoHTTP/util
-	goinstall github.com/petar/GoHTTP/template
-	goinstall github.com/petar/GoHTTP/server
-		and so on ...

 ## About

-GoHTTP is maintained by [Petar Maymounkov](http://pdos.csail.mit.edu/~petar/).
+GoHTTP is maintained by [Petar Maymounkov](http://maymounkov.org/).